jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

 -  Learning about FPGAs isn't a big deal .
 It is starts with basic building blocks of how computer operates in binary . `Yeah` ?
 -  You got it right .
 It is just a binary (   Zero's(`0`) and one's(`1`)) .
 -  Remember!!!
-You're defining a digital circuit in FPGA , so needn't worry about analogue signal traces like the one we used to in analog  design ,
+You're defining a digital circuit in FPGA , so needn't worry about `analoge signal` traces like the one we used to in analog  design ,
 - `however` in the end everything is `analog` by nature !!!.

 - Learning about FPGA is pretty steep learning curve , so don't be disappointed if your design run into erros multiple times.